Ouch! What's that tiny little bump on your eyelid? If you have a stye, there's good news: Styes are usually easy to get rid of.

 A stye is a red, painful bump on the eyelid, caused by a backed-up oil gland.
 It could appear on your upper or lower eyelids, or on the inside or the outside of the eyelids, near the edge of the eyelid where the eyelashes are.

 Your eyelids have lots of oil glands that act like the water sprinklers on lawns.
-You can't see them without a microscope, but these glands produce the liquid-like substance that helps lubricate the front of your eyes along with your tears.
+They make a special oil that mixes with tears to keep eyes lubricated.

 Sometimes, these glands can get clogged up with old oil, dead skin cells, and old skin bacteria (our skin has bacteria on it all of the time — just not enough to cause infections).
 When this happens, the glands can't act like water sprinklers anymore.
 Instead, they're suddenly more like water balloons — big and full of liquid that can't get out.

 The result?
 You look in the mirror and see a little bump on your upper or lower eyelid (it might look like a zit).
 A stye can become infected and get very red and swollen.

 The first thing you want to do is help the clogged-up oil get out of the stye.
 Applying heat can make the oil become more liquid.
 The best way to get warmth to your oil glands is by using a washcloth that's been soaked in warm water.
 Make sure the water isn't so hot that the washcloth could burn you.
 Put the washcloth over your eye for a few minutes.
 You can repeat this several times a day.

 You also can try cleaning your eyelid with special eye-scrub soap (available at drugstores) or watered-down baby shampoo (not with regular soap or shampoo), which is designed to not hurt eyes.
 Soak a cotton swab in the solution and use it to clean your eyelid.

 If you wear contacts, switch to wearing glasses until the stye goes away.
 Clean your contacts really well before using them again to remove any germs.